 The Dean of Student Services shall receive any charge of alleged student grievance.
 Charges may be made by a student against another student, faculty, staff or administrator.
-The complainant shall file a Report of Student Grievance form with the Dean of Student Services.
-In the absence of the Dean of Student Services, there may be a designee.
+The complainant shall file a Report of Student Grievance form with the Dean of Student Services, or designee.

 - NOTIFICATION OF CHARGES

-Students, faculty, staff or administrators charged with a Student Grievance shall be notified of the grievance which they are accused and provided a brief written statement of the facts supporting the accusation.
-The student, faculty staff or administrator is required to schedule an appointment with the Dean of Student Services to discuss such alleged violations.
-The notice will be mailed to the parties’ official addresses on file with the College District via regular and certified U.S. Mail or overnight delivery service.
+Students, faculty, staff or administrators charged with a Student Grievance shall be notified in writing of the grievance which they are accused and provided a brief written statement of the facts supporting the accusation.
+The student, faculty, staff or administrator is required to schedule an appointment with the Dean of Student Services to discuss such alleged violations.

-After the second attempt of notification, a student who does not report to the Office of Student Services to address a student grievance report will have an administrative hold placed on his/her records, in addition to possibly being dropped from his/her classes.
+After the second attempt of notification, a student who does not report to the Office of Student Services to address a student grievance report may have an administrative hold placed on his/her/their records, in addition to possibly being dropped from his/her/their classes.

 - PRELIMINARY MEETING